 Implement with human-in-the-loop oversight.
 This isn't optional.
 No AI system should make decisions about structural integrity, cost commitments, or safety without a qualified professional reviewing the output.

-Here's a critical reality check: eighty percent of AI project time goes to data engineering.
+Here's a critical reality check: eighty percent of AI project time goes to data engineering4.
 That means your data readiness assessment from Phase 1 is the single most important step in this roadmap.
 If your historical project data is scattered across spreadsheets, file servers, and someone's inbox, expect to spend the first month just cleaning and organizing it.

 Don't over-engineer the first iteration.
 Track specific metrics from day one— hours saved, error rates, cost impact— and iterate based on what the data tells you, not what the vendor promised.
 This is where most firms discover something unexpected: the AI reveals workflow problems they didn't know they had.